 is licensed, terminates employment, or is reassigned.

-Once supervision is scheduled, the supervisee will be expected to pay for a cancelled/missed session UNLESS it is rescheduled in the same (Monday – Friday) week.
+Once supervision is scheduled, the supervisee will be expected to pay for a canceled/missed session UNLESS it is rescheduled in the same (Monday – Friday) week.

-My signature below indicates that I have read and understand this contract
+My signature below indicates that I have read and understood this contract

 and agree to its terms.

 0r download the PDF: Clinical Supervision- updated Jan 2020